 - The Adult Swim game series Amateur Surgeon, being a twisted parody of Trauma Center revolves around this.
 In the first game, Alan Probe is a humble pizza delivery boy who discovers an incredible knack for surgery - but since he's not an actual doctor he has to practice in his van or apartment and merely improvise his surgical tools.
 The sequel features a half-senile 70 year old Probe called back in the saddle.

 - Osu!
 Tatakae!
 Ouendan 2—a doctor is called to "operate" on a man's bald head, a horse, and a malfunctioning microwave oven.

-- Mass Effect: Despite the fact that Mordin Solus is a doctorate in genetics and biochemistry he still runs a clinic in Omega.
+- Despite the fact that Mordin Solus is a doctorate in genetics and biochemistry he still runs a clinic in Omega.
 Justified by the fact that his assistants are more or less medically trained and his knowledge about Bizarre Alien Biology is a vital part of what keeps the clinic up and running.
 (Not to mention that he also occasionally shoots the mercs that try to disturb the clinic's work).

 - Choosing him as the tech specialist during the suicide mission is also this and WILL get him killed.

 - This is probably justified because Mordin is an Omnidisciplinary Scientist that also handles your tech and weapons upgrades when you recruit him.
 Treating a clinic's standard patients would probably be a cakewalk for him, and his recruitment mission involves dispensing a cure he created for a plague that is ravaging the clinic's neighborhood.
 He can even sing!

 - In Noveria in the first game, the injured survivors in Peak 15 are being seen to by the facility's microbiologist.
 As he notes he has a doctorate, but not in medicine.